 If you need 2 LPM of continuous-flow oxygen therapy, this gives you several options, including the Sequal Equinox, Sequal Eclipse 5, and the Devilbiss iGo.
 If you need it for many hours out of the day, you need one with the best battery duration.
 If they require a prescription, they can help you figure out which one this would be.

 It's dangerous to try to buy an oxygen concentrator from a seller without presenting your prescription.
 You can cause your condition to worsen if it's not being treated with the oxygen therapy dosage that you need.
-It should be treated just like with any kind of medicine, because prescribed oxygen therapy is medicine.
+It should be treated just like with any medicine because prescribed oxygen therapy is medicine.

-You wouldn't buy heart medication or insulin from a seller on Amazon, so why would you purchase a portable oxygen concentrator from an Amazon seller?
+You wouldn't buy heart medication or insulin from a seller on Amazon, so it's not recommended that you purchase a oxygen concentrator from an Amazon seller.
 There are too many risks involved that could be detrimental to your health.